Key Takeaways

 Planning for Taxes

-Working with a tax professional can help you determine your tax preparation and planning strategy.
-As you move into retirement and begin the estate planning process, there are tax considerations you'll want to be aware of before making any final decisions.
+Working with a tax professional can help you build a tax preparation and planning approach.
+As you move into retirement and begin the estate process, there are tax details to review before making final decisions.

-A financial plan by necessity is always fluid.
-Your needs and goals may change as you go through significant life and financial changes, such as marriage, divorce, becoming empty nesters or growing a family.
-As your life changes, so should your plan.
+Your approach to managing money should stay flexible.
+Your needs and goals can change with major life events, such as marriage, divorce, becoming empty nesters or growing a family.
+As your life changes, your strategy should change too.

 Frequently Asked Questions

-Personal financial planning involves managing your money across different areas of your life to reach financial goals.
-Some of the personal finance basics include:
+It involves managing your money across different areas of your life to reach financial goals.
+Some of the personal basics may include:

 - Budgeting